mxstbr/mxstbr.com/pages/thoughts/css-in-js.md

 Primarily, using CSS-in-JS boosts my confidence.
 I can add, change and delete CSS without unexpected consequences.
 My changes to the styling of a component will not affect anything else.

-I always know why a component looks the way it does.
-All styles affecting it are beside it.
-If they are not (e.g. because another component has overrides), I can find them with a quick search.

-CSS-in-JS prevents the [“append-only stylesheet”](https://css-tricks.com/oh-no-stylesheet-grows-grows-grows-append-stylesheet-problem/) automatically.
-If I delete a component, I delete its CSS too. 🚮
+If I delete a component, I delete its CSS too.
+With CSS-in-JS, I prevent the [“append-only stylesheet”](https://css-tricks.com/oh-no-stylesheet-grows-grows-grows-append-stylesheet-problem/) automatically. ✨

 <Lesson
   title="Confidence"